idf-io/footprintQTLs/code/00_script_map.md

 ### Group fragment files

-build_dir_tree.bash
-    - :: Build the directories and softlinks necessary to create the template directory and file structure for project.
-    - F:
-    - L:
-    - D:
-    - V: Newest

 gather_group_cell-ids.py
     - :: Create group files containing the cells of the group (grouping based on annotation and grouping scheme)